In a nutshell: be prepared!

 Dressing for any outdoor West Coast adventure is all about layers, people!
 Pretend you’re going skiing, minus the snow.
 We’re serious.
 One of those layers should be a sweater that would keep you warm enough on a crisp fall day.

-In summer 2021 we’re encouraging everyone to stay in the fresh air as much as possible to help with social distancing.
+On our larger semi-covered vessels, we encourage everyone to stay in the fresh air as much as possible.
+After all, that’s where the whales are!
 What’s that you say?
 You’re one of those people who never gets cold.
 Just humour us.
 Bring the extra layers along anyway.
 We’re about 99% sure you’ll need them.

 2. Waterproof outer jacket

-Our recommendation, and this is a local West Coast company to boot, is something like this lightweight, waterproof Gore-Tex shell from Arcteryx.
+Our recommendation is a lightweight, waterproof Gore-Tex shell.
 It’s easy to pack, breathable, can fit over fleece layers in colder weather and will shield you from the elements all year long.
+Don’t forget to add a lightweight outer jacket to cut the wind.
+If you don’t have one with you, we do provide light wind-breaker jackets on our semi-covered vessels.

 3. Long pants